LarsHenrikNelson/lithos/README.md

 ### Percent plot
 The percent plot is a like a histogram but stacked by categorical features.
 It is a good way to assess the distribution of data for a small number of bins or categorical groups.
-- Like most other plot methods, the percent plot takes a unique_id parameter that will assess each unique group within the larger group or subgroup.
+* Like most other plot methods, the percent plot takes a unique_id parameter that will assess each unique group within the larger group or subgroup.
-- If you don't pass a cutoff or pass None for cutoff, then Lithos assumes that your y column contains categorical values and will plot the percent of each category.
+* If you don't pass a cutoff or pass None for cutoff, then Lithos assumes that your y column contains categorical values and will plot the percent of each category.
+* You can either pass a list of hatches you want to use or you can just pass True to auto-assign hatches to the individual groups.
+* You can pass an include_bins argument as a list of boolean values to only plot the bins you want.

 ```python